What insurance do I need for my apartment?

 It also covers theft and damage caused by malicious acts.
 This is an important consideration, even though it might seem apartments offer more security.
 It’s important to avoid becoming complacent.

 Importantly, contents insurance usually also includes legal liability.
-That means it can protect you from the legal costs associated with an approved claim if an accident happens in your apartment – like if someone trips over your child’s toys and injures themself.
+That means it can cover you for the legal costs associated with an approved claim if an accident happens in your apartment or anywhere in the world – like if someone trips over your child’s toys and injures themself and you’re found liable.

 Related article: This one simple tip could save your home from water damage